iganna/pannagram/docs/content/alignment.md

 Before running the example, define the key working paths in the command line:
 - `PATH_DATA` - the path to the data folder
-- `PATH_OUT` - the path to the output directory
+- `PATH_PROJECT` - the path to the output directory

 > ⚠️ **Warning:**
-> Ensure that `PATH_OUT` is set to a completely new folder.
+> Ensure that `PATH_PROJECT` is set to a completely new folder.
 Existing files in this directory may be overwritten.

 ## Preliminary mode